 So, should kids get a COVID-19 vaccine?

-For children who are at very low risk for serious disease and death, the burden of proof remains on vaccine manufacturers, researchers and policymakers to take adequate time and conduct the necessary research to ensure short-term and long-term safety to the extent possible before authorizing COVID-19 vaccines for emergency use in children and teens.
+For children who are at very low risk for serious disease and death, and for children who may be at higher risk for serious adverse vaccine reactions – the burden of proof remains on vaccine manufacturers, researchers and policymakers to take adequate time and conduct the necessary research to ensure short-term and long-term safety to the extent possible before authorizing COVID-19 vaccines for emergency use in children and teens.
 Parents should not be left with the untenable situation of having to decide whether to trade unclear short-term benefits for unknown long-term complications.

 These are unprecedented times, with more unknowns than knowns.
 Pediatric COVID-19 vaccines may be a way out of this pandemic.
 But this conclusion should not be made hastily.
 The only way out of this pandemic will be with science – science that asks the right questions and presents the data in a systematic, unbiased way.
 Science that seeks the truth, even if what is found conflicts with what was previously thought to be true – even if that means challenging and changing current beliefs, policies, and practices.